facelessuser/wcmatch/docs/src/markdown/glob.md

 When providing a list, all patterns are run in the same context, but will not be run in the same pass.
 Each pattern is run in a separate pass, except for exclusion patterns (see the [`NEGATE`](#globnegate) flag) which are applied as filters to the inclusion patterns.
-Since each pattern is run in its own pass, it is possible to get duplicates.
-It is no different than if you ran something like the following in Bash:
+Since each pattern is run in its own pass, it is possible for many directories to be researched multiple times.
+In Bash, duplicate files can be returned:

 ```console
 $ echo *.md README.md
 LICENSE.md README.md README.md
 ```

-And we see that Wildcard Match's `glob` behaves the same, only it only returns unique results.
+And we see that Wildcard Match's `glob` behaves the same, except it only returns unique results.

 ```pycon3
 >>> from wcmatch import glob